getschomp/Skill-Swap/README.md

 ```
 Note: I want this to look more like you are editing an existing profile rather than just filling out a form.
 Acceptance Criteria:
-- [ ] Once you are signed in there is a link to fill out and view your profile on the homepage
+- [ ] If signed you can navigate from the homepage to your profile
-- [ ] When you click on the link expect to see the current users user name
-- [ ] Expect to see profile fields including, "Skills I know",  "Skills I want to Learn", "Reviews(not editable by user),
+- [ ] The user can see profile fields including, "Skills I know",  "Skills I want to Learn", "Reviews(not editable by user),
 - [ ] Expect to see field "describe your expertise" beneath each already entered skill
-- [ ] Expect to see one skill

 <h5>Add Skills</h5>
 As someone who knows(or wants to learn) a skill not in the database